jupyterhub/team-compass/docs/binder_governance.rst

    pass their organizational responsibilities on to them.
 This encourages us to increase diversity, reduce burn-out and allow team members to shift their focus in reaction to changing life circumstances.
--  Blue Member.
+-  Blue member.
 This is where the journey of a new team member starts.
    You spend a large
    part of your time facilitating contributions from others to the project (e.g. reviewing work, answering questions, maintaining